Skip to content

 FASTCALL

-• If it takes a Long (or uLong), or fixed parameter, then the DE and HL registers will hold the 32 bit value of the parameter.
+• If it takes a Long (or ULong), or fixed parameter, then the DE and HL registers will hold the 32bit value of the parameter, where HL holds the lower 16 bits and DE the higher one.

-• If it takes a float type parameter, then the registers C, DE and HL will hold the five bytes for that value.
+• If it takes a Float type parameter, then the registers C, DE and HL will hold the five bytes for that value.
+Here, C is the exponent (excess 127), and DEHL the mantissa, being DE the highest 16 bits and HL the lower ones.

-Fastcall should ONLY be used with functions that take a single parameter.
-If you use more than one parameter, you'll have to deal with the stack (SP register) and restore it to the previous it had before your function was called.
+FastCall should ONLY be used with functions that take a single parameter.
+If you use more than one parameter, the remaining parameters will come in the stack.
+Upon return, you will have to deal with the stack (SP register) and restore it to the state it had prior your function was called.

 FUNCTION FASTCALL whatLetter (A as uByte) as uByte